-The Manager Climate Corps (MCC):
+The Manager Climate Corps (MCC)

 Collaborating across worldviews to build adaptive capacity in the face of change

-The MCC was developed to support and connect local natural resource managers, researchers, cultural practitioners, policy professionals, community leaders, and graduate students on Hawaiʻi Island through in-person networking and collaborative research products.
-Utilizing the themes contained in the PI-CASC's overarching document, the 2018-2022 PI-CASC Science Agenda, the MCC builds adaptive capacity locally by identifying existing professional networks and expanding them through manager-based research projects and collaborative forums.
+The MCC was developed to support and connect local natural resource managers, researchers, cultural practitioners, policy professionals, community leaders, and graduate students on Hawaiʻi Island through in-person networking and collaborative research projects.
+Utilizing the themes contained in the PI-CASC's overarching documents, the 2018-2022 PI-CASC Science Agenda (PDF) and the DOI FY2018-2022 Strategic Plan (PDF), the MCC builds adaptive capacity locally by identifying existing professional networks and expanding them through manager-driven research projects and collaborative forums.

 The MCC partners with the Tropical Conservation Biology and Environmental Science Graduate Program at UH Hilo and is a part of the larger tri-university consortium of the Pacific Islands Climate Adaptation Science Center (PI-CASC).